Akash1684/Game-or-Waste/README.md

 ![](images/images128.png)

 Game-or-Waste is a stupid Chrome extension dealing with my obsession of Games :D .
-It replaces all the occurrences of "game" with "waste" in all active tabs.
+It replaces all the occurrences of "game" with "waste" in active tab.

 [Direct download of crx file](https://github.com/Akash1684/Game-or-Waste/blob/master/Game-or-Waste.crx?raw=true)